trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

 The proposal must contain the following sections:
 - Your names
 - Introduction to your idea
 - Requirements in brief.
 Just some bullet points on what your application or library should be able to do in order for the project to be deemed successful.
+Half a page maximum.
 - The dependencies you want to use (use <https://lib.rs> to discover crates)
 - Optional: A rudimentary diagram of the architecture